 While Revolut scores strongly when it comes to 3rd party reviews (below) this is a low cost service and that means they use an in-app chat box (instead of telephone service).
 In some situations, a human with specialised knowledge is something worth paying for – especially money transfers.

-Some folks need the ability to tailor solutions for their banking and travel insurance.
-Some examples include loans and more travel insurance options.
+Some folks need the ability to tailor solutions for money management and travel insurance.
+For example, loans and more travel insurance options.

 We recently compared Wise Vs Revolut which uncovered some surprising differences.